woohoou/ember-data-save-relationships/README.md

 # ember-data-save-relationships

-## NOTE: I am not maintaining this add-on anymore.
-It was a fun exercise but never ended up using it in production environments.

-### Please follow the official repo at: https://github.com/laborvoices/ember-data-save-relationships
+## NOTE: I have taken over maintenance from frank06/ember-data-save-relationships

 ------